popvladaurel/repair-shop/README.md

 24.05.2017:
 ````
-Added button to import ANAF SSL/TLS certificate after deploy into our own key store.
+Added button to import ANAF SSL/TLS certificate after deploy into our key store.
 No more manually messing with JRE's cacerts Certificates File...
 ````